016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 So how would you know when someone has ikigai?

-For Yohei, it is when you see people living their life to the fullest - a sense or feeling that you get from just seeing them.
-He says it could be anything.
+For Yohei, it is when you see people living their life to the fullest - a sense or feeling that you get from just seeing them, and it could be anything.
 Even with people doing mundane work, you can see them doing it with a smile on their faces, living their best life.
-You can feel that sense when you see someone who is full of ikigai.
-And for Yohei, that’s what he strives for, to impact others in a positive way that makes them want to feel ikigai themselves.
+You can feel that sense when you see someone who is full of ikigai, which is something that Yohei strives for: to impact others in a positive way that makes them want to feel ikigai themselves.

 Feeling Ikigai

-Yohei also talked about feeling your ikigai.
-For him, feeling ikigai is that moment that makes you appreciate life, and he thinks that it is something that everyone strives for.
+Feeling ikigai is that moment that makes you appreciate life, and Yohei thinks that it is something that everyone strives for.
 It can be doing something that you love repeating or doing something for the first time.

-But he thinks that it really depends on each person.
-Anybody can feel ikigai from anything.
-There are no set rules to it.
-It can be anything that gives you an appreciation for being alive.
+It varies for each person, but anyone can experience ikigai through anything.
+There are no fixed rules to it.
+It can be anything that instills in you a profound appreciation for being alive.

 When you're surrounded by people who are full of life, it makes you excited and happy to appreciate life. - Yohei Nakajima